 Create a list of potential expenses to determine whether you’ll need financial assistance or can support yourself.
 Include your tuition, housing, transportation, books, meals, and personal expenses.

-Financial considerations are a significant factor for most postsecondary students.
-Complete the Free Application for Federal Student Assistance (FAFSA) form.
+Financial considerations are a significant factor for most college students.
+Complete the Free Application for Federal Student Aid (FAFSA) form.
 Schools use the results of this application to determine need-based financial assistance.

 Inquire with your employer about a tuition reimbursement program.
 Many of these programs are performance-based and require at least two years post-graduation work-term commitment.